smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 * Your computer is running Windows 10 (64 bit)
 * Your computer has installed Microsoft.Net Framework 4.5.2
-* Your computer has one of the web browsers, such as Google Chrome, Windows Edge, or IE 11

 ## CNTK Setup